The Difference Between Full-Frame vs APS-C Cameras

 Is a Full-Frame Better than APS-C?

-When To Go APS-C Over Full-Frame
+When To Choose APS-C Over Full-Frame

-There are a few disadvantages of paying the higher price for a full frame, as with anything.
-Along with the more shiny price tag, full-frame cameras and lenses are heavier in size and weight, thus much more cumbersome to carry for travel enthusiasts.
-Additionally, if you're looking to shoot far away subjects or wildlife, you'll need a ton of extra reach.
+There are a few disadvantages to paying the higher price for a full frame, as with anything.
+Along with the shiny price tag, full-frame cameras and lenses are heavier in size and weight, thus much more cumbersome for travel enthusiasts.
+Additionally, if you're looking to shoot far-away subjects or wildlife, you'll need a ton of extra reach.
 Because of the crop factor, an APS-C camera will give you a 1.5x or 1.6x extension on your lens focal lengths, which is invaluable for achieving the close-up shots that sports or wildlife photographers adore.
-And finally, because of the way an APS-C crop factor works, it's easier to gain a deeper, more rich depth of field.
-If you want to capture an entire scene sharply, you won't have to stop down as much–which is fantastic for shooting in low-light situations.